abdullah-aa/ManicureBomber/README.md

 ## Gameplay

-Experience the thrill of piloting a B2 Spirit bomber over an endless, procedurally generated desert landscape.
+Experience the thrill of piloting a Bomber over an endless, procedurally generated desert landscape.
 The terrain features realistic height variations, scattered rock formations, and sparse desert vegetation.
 As you fly, new terrain chunks are generated ahead of you while distant terrain is efficiently removed to maintain performance.

 The camera maintains a perfect view of the bomber from behind and above, letting you see the aircraft's exhaust trails as you navigate through the virtual desert environment.